jkingharman/careers_group_scraper/refactor_comments.md

 I feel the basic problem with my specs before was that they weren’t testing the right thing because of mocking.
 Mainly, I was simply reflecting the flow of logic through my methods by stubbing calls on my dependencies and canning values.
 I see two major costs to this.
 One is that it means my tests where closely tied to my implementation (whenever I changed internal methods the tests would fail).
 The other is that I couldn’t have confidence my parser, crawler, or formatter’s behaviour was correct where it matters.

-For me, with all these unit’s, it seems the important thing to ask is: given certain input, do you return  certain state?
+For me, with all these units, it seems the important thing to ask is: given certain input, do you return  certain state?
 Consider VacancyParser.
 Here I want to know that if a vacancy html doc with a certain structure goes in, a hash with certain key-value pairs comes out.
 Previously, my spec didn’t test this.
 But now it does I believe.
 What I can’t figure out is whether there’s a way of having confidence that my unit’s here return the state I need, without passing them the real dependencies they wrap (nokogiri and mechanise).

 __Outgoing command messages__